Haihaya kingdom: Vitihotras

 Later, the Haihayas were mostly known by the name of the dominant clan amongst them, the Vitihotras (or Vitahotras or Vitahvyas).
 According to the Puranas, Vitihotra was the great-grandson of Arjuna Kartavirya and the eldest son of Talajangha.
 The Puranas also mention the names of two Vitihotra rulers: Ananta, son of Vitihotra and Durjaya Amitrakarshana, son of Ananta.
 The Haihaya territory expanded northward to the mid-Ganges valley under the Vitihotra rulers until they were stopped by the Ikshvaku king Sagara.
 The Mahagovindasuttanta of the Dighanikaya mentions an Avanti king Vessabhu (Vishvabhu) and his capital Mahissati (Mahishmati); probably he was a Vitihotra ruler.
 Probably, during the rule of the later Vitihotras, the whole Avanti region developed into two realms, divided by the Vindhyas, having principal cities at Mahishmati and Ujjayini (present day Ujjain).
 According to the Matsya Purana (5.37), Pulika, one of the ministers of Ripunjaya, the last Vitihotra king of Ujjayini, killed his master and made his son Pradyota the new king.

 It is said that many of the Haihayas were learned in the Vedas.

 Medieval Haihayas

 A number of early medieval dynasties, which include the Kalachuris and the Mushakavamsha Mushika kingdom of Kerala, claimed their descent from the Haihayas.
 The Haihayas of eastern India fought against Islamist invaders in medieval times.

 Mahabharata

-Disputes with the Ikswaku kings
+Disputes with the Ikshvaku kings

 Sagara was a king of Kosala kingdom, ruling from Ayodhya.
-He was of the lineage of Ikshwaku, a famous royal dynasty in ancient India.
+He was of the lineage of Ikshvaku, a famous royal dynasty in ancient India.
 Sagara is mentioned as the son of Jadu (MBh 12,56).
 His army was said to number 60,000 men, all of whom he treated as sons.